DiegelD/CarND-Path-Planning-Project/README.md

  <img src="./readme_data/prediction_flow.png" width="360" alt="BehaviourControl" />
  <figcaption>
  <p></p>
- <p style="text-align: center;"> Fig. 2: Predication: Up inherntly multi-modal prediction.
-Down predication flow. </p>
+ <p style="text-align: center;"> Fig. 2: Prediction: Up inherntly multi-modal prediction.
+Down prediction flow. </p>
  </figcaption>
 </figure>
  <p></p>

 The second image shows the control flow of a general prediction function.
-Also our prediction function **generate_predictions** in `Car.cpp` file gets the same inputs.
+Also our function **generate_predictions** in `Car.cpp` file gets the same inputs.
 Anyhow for the beginning a very simple model base approach is used to predict the non-ego vehicle position, velocity and lane at the time the ego vehicle can execute the new waypoints.
-With a low effort we got so a quite robust predication for most use-cases of our highway pilot.
-Left out are predication of other cars lane changes.
+With a low effort we got so a quite robust prediction for most use-cases of our highway pilot.
+Left out are prediction of other cars lane changes.
 To improve this, in the further a Hybrid Naive-Bayes approach could be used.

 ### Velocity calculation